 Copper Ni-Ti wires consist of nickel, titanium, copper and chromium.

-- Unloading (spring back) properties facilitate tooth movement.
+• Unloading (springback) properties facilitate fast, efficient tooth movement.

-- A unique unloading profile applies continuous forces, even at very small deflections.
+• A unique unloading profile provides continuous forces, even at very small deflections

-- Batch-to-batch consistency, with a very precise temperature range, ensures true heat activation and consistent, predictable results (Fig. B).
+• Batch-to-batch consistency, with a very precise temperature range, ensures true heat activation and consistent, predictable results.

 35°C Copper Ni-Ti